-On the basis of acridine orange direct counts in subseafloor sediment of relatively high activity sites, subseafloor sedimentary biomass has been estimated to comprise one-tenth to one-third of total carbon of living biomass on Earth (Parkes et al., 2000; Whitman et al., 1999).
-A subsequent study of intact polar lipids estimated living archaeal biomass in subseafloor sediment to be 90 Pg (Lipp and Hinrichs, 2009), equal to ~15% of Earth's living biomass.
+On the basis of acridine orange direct counts in subseafloor sediment of relatively high activity sites, subseafloor sedimentary biomass has been estimated to comprise one-tenth to one-third of total carbon of living biomass on Earth (Parkes et al., 2000; Whitman et al., 1998).
+A subsequent study of intact polar lipids estimated living archaeal biomass in subseafloor sediment to be 90 Pg (Lipp et al., 2008; Lipp and Hinrichs, 2009), equal to ~15% of Earth's living biomass.
 These estimates make a key assumption that needs to be tested by Expedition 329; they assume that the sites where cells were counted are representative of biomass content in the subseafloor sediment of all regions.
-However, most sites used for these biomass estimates are in relatively organic-rich highbiomass sedimentary environments and therefore may not accurately represent much of the world ocean.
+However, most sites used for these biomass estimates are in relatively organicrich, high-biomass sedimentary environments and therefore may not accurately represent much of the world ocean.
 As described earlier, cell concentrations in the KNOX-02RR cores are orders of magnitude lower than concentrations at the same depths in all previous IODP/ODP sediment (D'Hondt et al., 2009) (Fig. F3).
-Therefore, living subseafloor biomass may be far lower than 10%-30% of Earth's total biomass.
-This fundamental issue will be addressed by Expedition 329.
+Therefore, living subseafloor biomass may be significantly lower than 10%-30% of Earth's total biomass.
+Expedition 329 provides fundamental data to address this issue.